PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_cr.rst

 order to collaborate as a team and achieve results, it is important to remain considerate of your collaborators efforts [Dreu-Weingart]_.

-A change causing external features to fail is a less obvious sign of incomplete code.
-With an extensive system of unit tests, it is easy to ensure that a change does not damage other features.
-In the same vein, the project's build failing to compile is another sign of incomplete code.
+A change that causes external features to fail is a less obvious sign of incomplete code.
+With an extensive system of unit tests, these issues are more obvious by validating that a change does not damage older features.
+With this in mind, it is vital to implement unit tests alongside new features.
+Implementation of unit tests guarentees protection from hidden bugs.
+In a similar vein, failure to compile is another sign of a project containing incomplete code.
+The error output of the compiler will normally indicate where the issue is located, so it is vital to read and understand what it says.
-Before submitting a feature for a code review, verify that none of the unit tests fail and the project successfully compiles.
+It is crucial to verify that none of the unit tests fail and the build successfully compiles *before* submitting the change for a code review.

 What to Review
 --------------